t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 There is ongoing work to define an authorization and access-control framework for resource-constrained nodes.
 The Authentication and Authorization for Constrained Environments (ACE) {{WG-ACE}} working group is defining a solution to allow only authorized access to resources that are hosted on a smart object server and are identified by a URI.
 The current proposal {{ID-aceoauth}} is based on the OAuth 2.0 framework {{RFC6749}} and it comes with profiles intended for different communication scenarios, e.g. DTLS Profile for Authentication and Authorization for Constrained Environments{{ID-acedtls}}.

 The CoAP base specification {{RFC7252}} provides a description of how DTLS can be used for securing CoAP.
 It proposes three different modes for using DTLS: the PreSharedKey mode, where nodes have pre-provisioned keys for initiating a DTLS session with another node, RawPublicKey mode, where nodes have asymmetric-key pairs but no certificates to verify the ownership, and Certificate mode, where public keys are certified by a certification authority.
 An IoT implementation profile {{RFC7925}} is defined for TLS version 1.2 and DTLS version 1.2 that offers communications security for resource-constrained nodes.

+The Automated Certificate Management Environment (ACME) {{WG-ACME}} working group is  specifying conventions for automated X.509 certificate management.
+This includes automatic validation of certificate issuance, certificate renewal, and certificate revocation.
+While, the initial focus of working group is on domain name certificates (as used by web servers), other uses in some IoT deployments is possible.

 Migault et al. {{ID-dietesp}} are working on a compressed version of IPsec so that it can easily be used by resource-constrained IoT devices.
 They rely on the Internet Key Exchange Protocol version 2 (IKEv2) for negotiating the compression format.